+Recall that the symmetrized $k$--th covariant derivative $\K_k$ of the curvature tensor $R$ defined in \eqref{eq:SCD} is a section of $\Jac^k TM$ and hence has the index symmetries of a Young diagram with two rows of lengths $k+2$ and $2$, respectively.
+Also there is a unique decomposition

 were $\K_k^{\textrm{ rest}}$ is an expression involving the metric tensor at least linearly and all traces of $\K_k^\circ$ vanish.
 For this reason $\K_k^\circ$ is called the completely trace--free part of $\K_k$.

-Recall that the symmetrized $k$--th covariant derivative $\K_k$ of the curvature tensor $R$ defined in \eqref{eq:SCD} is a section of $\Jac^k TM$ and hence has the index symmetries of a Young diagram with two rows of lengths $k+2$ and $2$ respectively.
-This implies that $\K_k^\circ$ is a section of $V_{(k + 2)\epsilon_1+2\epsilon_2}M$ according to Weyl's construction of the irreducible representations of the orthogonal group (cf.~\cite[Ch.~19.5]{FuH}).
-The parallelity of the metric tensor also implies that
+Thus, $\K_k^\circ$ is a section of $V_{(k + 2)\epsilon_1+2\epsilon_2}M$ according to Weyl's construction of the irreducible representations of the orthogonal group (cf.~\cite[Chpt.~19.5]{FulH}).
+The parallelity of the metric tensor furthermore implies that